ProjectIxian/projectixian.github.io/_api_docs/dlt_rescan_blockchain.md

 | --- | --- |
 | RPC_MISC_ERROR | Activity scanner is already running. |

-Note: Current status of the blockchain rescan can be viewed from the `/status?vv=true` API output, in the `Queues` section: `Blockchain Scanning Active` and `Activity Scanner Last Block`
+Note: Current status of the blockchain rescan can be viewed from the `/status?vv=true` API output, specifically `Blockchain Scanning Active` and `Activity Scanner Last Block`

 ### Example:
 GET http://localhost:8081/rescanblockchain?from=1000000